Overview

 RedeemSG uses conventional HTTP response codes to indicate the success or failure of an API request.

-range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a redemption cannot be made, etc.).
-Codes in the 5xx
+Codes in the 2xx range indicate success.
+Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a redemption cannot be made, etc.).
+Codes in the 5xx range indicate an error with RedeemSG’s servers.

-, with a short string indicating the error encountered
+The response body can include a code, with a short string indicating the error encountered

 Sample response in redeeming a used voucher: